ALCOHOL AND OTHER DRUGS

 The provisions of this section shall apply to alcohol and other drug use violations including, but not limited to, using, possessing, distributing, manufacturing, or being under the influence of a controlled substance or any intoxicant.

-First Violation (Other than Distributing or Manufacturing)
+First Violation (Other than Selling, Distributing or Manufacturing)

-C. Parent Notification: The principal or principal's designee shall notify the student's parent or guardian of a) the suspension, b) the guidelines for the online drug and alcohol education course, and request parent participation and c) the fact that the student may have the opportunity to make up his/her work.
+C. Parent Notification: The principal or principal's designee shall notify the student's parent or guardian of a) the suspension, b) the guidelines for the online drug and alcohol education course, and request parent participation and c) the fact that the student may have the opportunity to make up their work.

-Second Violation (Other than Distributing or Manufacturing)
+Second Violation (Other than Selling, Distributing or Manufacturing)

 B. Police Report: The principal or principal's designee shall follow all applicable state and federal laws with respect to reporting requirements for alcohol, drugs, intoxicants, or other controlled substances on school campuses or school related activities.
 In instances where material is found that is suspected of being a controlled substance, it shall be turned over to law enforcement officials.